HuangJiar/Pseudo2SetMonad/README.md

 Similar to Python, we use indentation to distinguish code blocks.

 4 spaces per indent level.
-We automatically add "{" when indent level increase end "}" when decrease.
+In practice we automatically add "{" when indent level increase end "}" when decrease.
+(Adding braces manually to avoid add indentation is allowed.
+But **don't use both of them simutaniously**.)

 The commands enclosed in a pair of braces is regarded as a command block.